Anusha5624/arbovirus/details-of-studies.md

 - During the study period, the incidence of other viruses were low.

 **Carvalho et al.**<br>
 - Symptom status is not given for CHIKV, but Oropouche virus, which is not of our interest.
-Check if we drop the study.
+Check if we drop the study - Yes we can drop this, in the ArboTracker table Chikungunya was mentioned.

-**Carabali et al.**<br>
+**Carabali et al.**<br> Done
 - I don't think sufficient information of symptom status among infected people is given.
 Table 4 gives details regarding symptoms, other than fever.
 How can we say that symptomatic people were/were not symptomatic?
 There might be overlap between fever and other symptoms.
 In such a situation, we can think of dropping the study.

 **Masyeni et al.**<br>